Scott Baio's family lives in Florida after bailing out Hollywood - ExBulletin

 Renee Baio tweeted on Wednesday that their decision was also tied to their daughter Bailey pursuing golf.

-“Never in my life would I have thought that we would change our whole lives so that our daughter would embark on her dream!” she wrote alongside a photo of their daughters placing with the Hurricane Junior Golf Tour.
-“I will miss my new kitchen and our friends, however, it is a very exciting journey that we are embarking on with BB.”
-Go ahead little girl!”
+“Never in my life would I have thought that we would change our whole lives for our daughter to jump ‘all in’ on her dream!” she wrote alongside a photo of their daughter’s ranking with the Hurricane Junior Golf Tour.
+“I will miss my new kitchen and our friends, however, it’s a very exciting journey we’re on with ‘BB’.
+Go on little girl!”

+ST CHARLES, MO – AUGUST 19: Scott Baio arrives for the premiere of ‘Beckman’ held at the Hilton Los Angeles/Universal City on September 21, 2020 in Universal City, California.
+(Photo by Albert L. Ortega/Getty Images)

 She also defended their decision after someone wrote on Twitter that “Husband tweeted you were bailing out CA because of all the homeless people in Southern Cal????
 Weird.”